 Look at the interest rate, loan origination fee, and administrative fees, and ask if the loan can be paid off early without a penalty.
 Then, do not sign on the dotted line until you are entirely comfortable with the loan terms.

 5. Submit your loan application.

-Once you have all of your ducks in a row, it’s time to submit your small business loan application.
-As mentioned earlier, a bank or credit union will require more paperwork, which means their loan applications are longer and more involved.
-The review process for bank or credit union business loan applications can take several weeks or months.
-If you are applying for an unsecured loan, you can expect a quicker decision.
-Depending on the online lender you choose, you can expect a pre-approval decision in as little as 24 hours, and a final approval can usually be obtained in a few days.
-If your company needs cash right away, an unsecured loan might be the best choice.
+Once you have all of your ducks in a row, it is time to submit your small business loan application.
+The review process for a secured business loan application can take several days or weeks.
+You can expect a quicker decision if you are applying for an unsecured loan.
+On the other hand, if your small business needs cash right away, an unsecured loan might be the best choice.

 Balboa Capital, a Division of Ameris Bank, is not affiliated with nor endorses the Small Business Administration or PAYDEX.
 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.